 Sugar Free Hot Chocolate Variations

 One you’ve got the base sugar free hot chocolate down, you can stir in a handful of tasty upgrades based on your favorite combinations.
-I love adding peanut butter to my keto hot chocolate, here are some other ideas:
+I love adding peanut butter to my hot chocolate, here are some other ideas:

 - Swap the vanilla extract with peppermint extract

-- Add some low carb fruits such as raspberries to the bottom of your mug, and break them up with the back of a spoon before pouring your keto hot chocolate in
+- Add some low carb fruits such as raspberries to the bottom of your mug, and break them up with the back of a spoon before pouring your hot chocolate in

-- Adding some orange zest to your keto hot chocolate adds a gorgeous color and a nice flavor
+- Adding some orange zest to your hot chocolate adds a gorgeous color and a nice flavor

 If you’re all about traditional keto hot chocolate, keep it simple and leave these out!